CLSherrod/clsherrod.github.io/_pages/projects.md

 **2008 [How To Create New Business Ideas Based On What You Love](/business-ideas)**

 Published my book on how to create new ideas based on what you love that came out of me speaking in front of many groups in San Antonio Texas.

+**2007 - 2012 Speaker**

+Presenter of my business theory that you need to start a business based on what you love so you’ll stick with it during startup and when it’s difficult.
+Several speaking opportunities lead to self-publishing a book [How To Create New Business Ideas Based On What You Love](/business-ideas).

 **1999 - [Who Defines You - Web Design Firm](/whodefinesyou)**